Geocoder Laravel

 Reverse geocoding is the process of converting geographical coordinates (latitude and longitude) into a human-readable address (street, city, postal code, country).
 This is useful in ride-hailing apps, delivery tracking, GPS logging, and real estate platforms.
-In this tutorial, we’ll integrate GeocoderLaravel with the Google Maps API to perform reverse geocoding in Laravel.

 What You’ll Need